 But the blob had a problem.
 Even though text could be stored inside the blob, once stored inside the blob very little if anything could be done with the contents of the blob.
 So, the blob was a step in the right direction, but only a step.

-The next step in the evolution of text management was that of sound ex and stemming.
+The next step in the evolution of textual data management was that of sound ex and stemming.
 Sound ex was the practice of looking at text and codifying it based on its pronunciation.
 Stemming was the practice of reducing words to their common Greek or Latin stem.
 Sound ex and stemming had their uses.
 But the functionality of sound ex and stemming was limited.
 In terms of analysis they added very little to the ability to understand text.
 However they represented the first step in actually being able to go into the blob and start to make sense of the text found inside the blob.

 The next step was tagging.
-In tagging the analyst identified key words and went into the blob to find the existence of those key words.
+In tagging the analyst identified key words (metadata) and went into the blob to find the existence of those key words.
 This was a greater sophistication that sound ex or stemming.
 But there were problems with tagging.
 The first problem was that in order to do tagging the analyst had to know what he/she was looking for before the document was tagged.
 The second problem was that even upon tagging some words have multiple meanings.

 Tagging was definitely a step in the right direction.
 But it was only a step.